 Voluntary Services Overseas is a development charity from

 the UK that works through volunteers in job placements.
+The

-It sends qualified professionals in certain sectors to spend several
+It sends qualified professionals in certain sectors to spend

-in developing countries.
+useful projects in developing countries.

 The aim of the programme is to improve the lives of all people

 with disabilities in urban and rural areas, through empowerment

 and improved services.

 Through working with Disabled People’s Organisations, the

 6,600 members of the 9 organisations are direct beneficiaries

 of the programme.
 Of these, about 62% are male and 38% female.

 Although the members of the DPOs have been identified as the

-The aim of the programme
+The aim of the programme is to improve the quality of inclusive

-for core class subjects in rural areas.
+in rural areas.

 The Education programme covers all regions in the Gambia but

 there is specific focus given to Region 5 because of VSO’s

-Support for Poverty Reduction (BESPOR)
+Support for Poverty Reduction (BESPOR) project.